Solvers

 Composite solvers by no means need to be implemented using chains.
 While chains are frequently used in more straightforward knowledge and reasoning evaluations, fully custom solver functions are often used for multi-turn dialog and agent evaluations.

 This section covers mostly solvers as components (both built in and creating your own).
-The Agents section describes fully custom sovlers in more depth.
+The Agents section describes fully custom solvers in more depth.

 Task States